 If you’re a reader – invest in a Kindle (or any other ebook reader).

 I’m a big reader.
 However, hauling 10 books with me while hubby runs out of space for underwear and shoes seems a bit selfish. 🙂 Kindle is an easy solution.
 Added bonus: it lasts FOREVER.
-I’ve had the same one for close to 8 years now, still works perfectly!
-It’s the one with lots of buttons, so sometimes it also doubles as an emergency toy for my little one.
+I’ve had the same one for close to 10 years now, still works perfectly!
+It’s an old model with lots of buttons, so sometimes it also doubles as an emergency toy for my little one.
 Packing it for a family vacation is a must!

 Bullet journal will make your life easier.